 Dr Renier van der Westhuyzen

-Dr Renier van der Westhuyzen is currently a research officer at H3D,
+Dr Renier van der Westhuyzen is currently a Chief Investigator at H3D,

 University of Cape Town where he is taking a leading role in hit to lead and lead optimization projects aimed towards discovering new anti-mycobacterial therapies.
 Before joining H3D, he was a scientist at iThemba Pharmaceuticals (Pty) Ltd a company focused on drug discovery for neglected tropical diseases.
 At iThemba he was employed as a medicinal chemist working on various TB drug discovery projects.
 He has also completed two short sabbaticals at Novartis.
 At the Novartis institute for tropical disease (NITD) in Singapore he was employed as a visiting postdoctoral fellow working on improving the developabillity of an approved TB drug.
 At Novartis, Basel, he was trained in parallel synthesis.
 Before joining iThemba he completed his undergraduate studies, MSc and PhD degrees at the University of Stellenbosch.
 His PhD was completed under the supervision of Dr Erick Strauss and entailed the synthesis and evaluation of bacterial Coenzyme A biosynthesis pathway inhibitors.

 Principal Investigator, Chemistry

 Sandeep Ghorpade joined H3D in September 2014 as a Chief Research Officer,